 Song facts: My Sweet Lord

-My Sweet Lord was written by George Harrison and released as the first single from his triple album All Things Must Pass.
+My Sweet Lord was written by George Harrison and released as the first single from his triple album All Things Must Pass, in 1970.
 Harrison wrote the song as a tribute to the Hindu god Krishna, but also as a uniting call for all religions to abandon sectarianism.

 "As far as I'm concerned, My Sweet Lord was a hit because of the sound and its simplicity.
 The sound of that record, it sounds like one huge guitar.
 The way Phil Spector and I put that down was we had two drummers, a bass player, two pianos and about five acoustic guitars, a tambourine player and we sequenced it in order.
 Everybody plays live in the studio.
 I spent a lot of time with the other rhythm guitar players to get them all to play exactly the same rhythm so it just sounded perfectly in synch.
 The way we spread the stereo in the recording, the spread of five guitars across the stereo, made it sound like one big record.
 The other things, I overdubbed, like I overdubbed the voices, which I sang all the back-up parts as well and overdubbed the slide guitars, but everything else on it was live.
 There's Ringo and a drummer called Jim Gordon." - George Harrison